rsaavedraf/fxp/README.md

 supporting systems where sizeof(long) == sizeof(int)
 - 2023-01-06: bugs fixed in new safe multiplication, also in the safe sum for a border case.
+- 2023-01-07: new version with runtime-modifiable number of bits to use for the frac part.
+This simplifies the inclusion of many more tricky border cases in one and the same tester program.

 To Do: write alternative implementations for division also using just ints, not longs.